10 Reasons You Should Take a Tanzania Safari

 Great migration( Northern Serengeti)

-- Each year around the same time, the circular great wildebeest migration begins in the Ngorongoro Conservation Area of the southern Serengeti in Tanzania and loops in a clockwise direction through the Serengeti National Park and north towards the Masai Mara reserve in Kenya.
+- Each year around the same time, the circular great wildebeest migration begins in the Ngorongoro Conservation Area of the southern Serengeti.
+They loop in a clockwise direction through the Serengeti National Park and north towards the Masai Mara reserve in Kenya.
 This migration is an ordinary spectacle unwavering by the accessibility of feeding.

 Migration in Western Corridor

-- The crossings of the Grumeti and Mara rivers beginning in July are a popular safari attraction because crocodiles are lying in wait.
+- The crossings of the Grumeti and Mara rivers beginning in July.
+The popular safari attraction because crocodiles are lying in wait.
 The herds arrive in Kenya in late July / August, where they stay for the remainder of the dry season, except that the Thomson’s and Grant’s gazelles move only east/west.

-- In early November, with the start of the short rains, the migration starts moving south again, to the short grass plains of the southeast, usually arriving in December in plenty of time for calving in February.
+- In early November, with the start of the short rains, the migration starts moving south again.
+The short grass plains of the southeast, usually arriving in December in plenty of time for calving in February.

 - About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometers (500 mi).
 Death is usually from thirst, hunger, exhaustion, or predation.